-Once a project (or projects) is selected for bond financing, the project is submitted to the FHWA Division Office for approval as an AC project under Title 23 U.S.C., section 115 (see section 4.6).
-The approved project agreement defines the terms of the project, ensures that the project will follow all applicable Federal requirements, and the AC authorization makes the project eligible for Federal reimbursement, once AC amounts related to debt service payments have been converted to Federal funds.
-If multiple projects are funded with the proceeds of a bond issue, each project would be allocated a prorated share of the debt-related costs (2 CFR 225, App.
-A, Sec.
-C.3).
+Once a project (or projects) is selected for bond financing, the project is submitted to the FHWA Division Office for approval as an AC project under 23 U.S.C.
+115 (see section 4.6).
+The approved project agreement defines the terms of the project and ensures that the project will follow all applicable Federal requirements.
+The AC authorization makes the project eligible for Federal reimbursement.
+To federally reimburse for debt service payments, AC amounts are converted to Federal funds.
+If multiple projects are funded with the proceeds of a bond issue, each project must be allocated a prorated share of the debt-related costs.2